Mozart 40 & Elgar Cello Concerto

 Mr. Taylor holds a Bachelor of Music degree and a Performer's Certificate from the Eastman School of Music, where he won the school's concerto competition and performed as soloist with the Eastman Philharmonia.
 His Master of Music degree is from Indiana University.
 His primary teachers have been Janos Starker and Paul Katz.

 Programs are subject to change.
 Tickets are nonrefundable.
 Group rates are available.
 Children age 5+ are welcome.
-Exchanges can be made up to 24 hours before the originally scheduled concert date for a fee of $5.
-Handling fees are waived for subscribers.
+Exchanges can be made up to 24 hours before the originally scheduled concert date.
+Please call for availability.
 Online ticket sales are available until 12 pm on the day of the concert.
 The box office at the concert venue opens one and a half hours before the concert.

 *Free youth tickets available with purchase of an adult or senior ticket.